St4NNi/jam-rs/docs/ALGORITHM.md

 in fixed batches; evidence is merged between batches and the complete metagenome is never loaded as one fallback allocation.

-Stage 3 scans every selected contig position for requested dense k=31 and k=21 keys.
+Stage 3 reads every selected contig from plain FASTA/FAI, BGZF FASTA/FAI/GZI, or a candidate-only normal-gzip stream, then scans it for requested dense k=31 and k=21 keys.
 Occurrence caps are applied before anchors are allocated.
 The resulting verified anchors enter the same mixed chaining, chain-window, corridor, alignment, and mosaic rules documented below.
-No persistent positional seed section participates in Jam Index trace.
+No persistent positional seed or sequence section participates in Jam Index trace, and no assembly is opened for a noncandidate metagenome.

 Before seed generation, an O(query + contig) exact matcher checks complete selected contigs.
 Equality is case-insensitive, preserves IUPAC identity, and